eclipse/kuksa.val/doc/tls.md

 General design concept in short:

-* KUKSA.val Server and KUKSA.val Databroker supports to use either connections secured with TLS or insecure connections.
+* KUKSA.val Server and KUKSA.val Databroker supports either connections secured with TLS or insecure connections.
 * You can use configuration settings to control whether Server or databroker shall require secure connections.
 * Default connection type may vary between tools, and may be changed in future releases.
 * Mutual authentication is not supported, i.e. KUKSA.val Server and KUKSA.val Databroker does not authenticate clients